I've always thought that if ever I got hold of some land again for home & plant ecosystem development, I'd choose a blank canvas one!

 Update March 26, 2017 TED Ed

-Can you imagine if I was to suggest rebuilding desert plant ecosystems on the backs of the eastern Imperial Valley, Algodone Dunes ?
+Can you imagine if I were to suggest rebuilding desert plant ecosystems on the backs of the eastern Imperial Valley, Algodone Dunes ?
 The Desert Protective Council would hold a public hanging in Glamis.
-Kidding!
-The only thing I could figure was that they were thinking I wanted to develop something like the Palm springs type of construction setting below.
+Okay, just kidding!
+The only thing I could figure was that they were thinking I wanted to develop something like the Palm Springs type of construction setting below.
 Puleeeze, that would be the last thing I'd want or ever do.
 There's way too much of that now.

 |Image - Conestoga Golf Club|